fabioc-aloha/Spotify/README.md

 ### **DJ Professionals**

-"*Perfect for creating client playlists and discovering new tracks for sets.*" - Professional DJ
+"*Great for creating client playlists and discovering new tracks for sets.*" - Professional DJ

 ### **Wellness Practitioners**